Animoke/pataugeoire-tester/README.md

-# pateaugeoire-tester
+# pataugeoire-tester
 <img align="right" src="./srcs/img_readme.png" width="50%"/>

-pateaugeoire-tester is a script to test 42's piscine projects.
+pataugeoire-tester is a script to test 42's piscine projects.

 It  will do the following tests: